 What’s a hybrid vaporizer?

 Portable hybrid vaporizers are generally considered superior to conduction vapes when it comes to vapor quality, with better taste that lasts longer, and stronger heaters that can keep up with big draws.
 They add convection heat to the conduction system for more power during hits, and less between them.
 Hybrid vaporizers require more energy and larger heating systems, and are typically bigger, more expensive, and have shorter battery life than their conduction counterparts.

 Head to head

 The Starry and POTV ONE taste similar on the first couple of pulls, but after that the taste in the Starry fades quicker.
-Out of the box, the Starry delivers cooler vapor than the ONE, but the ONE can be affordably upgraded ($10) with other glass pieces that surpass the Starry’s cooling system.
+Out of the box, the NEW Version of the ONE delivers cooler vapor than the Starry with the included dimpled glass stem.
+The ONE can also be affordably upgraded ($10) with other glass pieces that surpass the Starry’s cooling system.
 The ONE’s hybrid heater can deliver thick hits on even the strongest of draws, while the Starry’s conduction system gets overwhelmed with similar demands.
 The Starry does have a wider temperature scale to work with (212℉ - 464℉ versus 320℉ - 430℉ for the ONE), which will appeal to people who like to vaporize at very low, or very high temperatures.

 Unless you vaporize at the extreme ends of the temperature scale, the ONE wins with longer lasting flavor, a heater that keeps up with strong draws, and upgrades that maximize cooling.